Indigenous Resources

 TIP

 Access to most articles and databases is restricted to Red Deer Polytechnic students, faculty, and staff.
 To access these resources from off-campus, you will need to login.
-For more information, please see My Library Account or contact the Library.
+Learn more about access e-resources from off-campus.

 A database is an organized collection of information, usually academic journal articles.
 Searching within databases can be time consuming, but there are advantages to this research strategy: